lambdaisland/kaocha/doc/02_installing.md

 ### Babashka

-Kaocha is compatible with Babashka.
+Kaocha is compatible with [Babashka](https://github.com/babashka/babashka).
 The main reason to run tests under Babashka is to validate your library or application is compatible with Babashka.
-It may also be faster for some test suites.
+It may also be faster for some test suites because of a reduced.
+(If you don't care about Babashka compatibility and just want to improve the start-up time, consider using the `--watch` feature or running tests from a REPL.)

 You can create a `bb.edn` file: